ASCOMInitiative/ASCOM.Alpaca.Simulators/readme.md

 This supports Swagger / OpenAPI on the /swagger url.
 Please note that the documentation on the ASCOM website should be considered canonical, to better handle serialization of some endpoints (camera images) the automatic serializer is not used so the swagger doc here shows a string as the return.
 As development progresses it is expected that the auto-generated Swagger document will better match the Alpaca Specification.

 There are builds available in the releases section.
 While in Alpha and Beta major breaking changes may occur on any update.
 See the release notes for changes and the available platforms.
 Normally builds should be available for Windows, Linux (desktop and Raspberry Pi) and macOS.
-## Features
 ## Builds

 Prebuilt versions are available from the Github releases page (https://github.com/DanielVanNoord/ASCOM.Alpaca.Simulators/releases).
 These include packages for Windows, Linux (x64, armhf and aarch64) and macOS (x64).
 Versions with preview in the name are test builds for future releases.